 Mindfulness group activities in nature offer a simple and effective way of creating enriching experiences in life.
-The exercises are also a great source of nurturing strong, caring groups that support each other in the time of need – just like a forest supports its individual trees.
+These outdoor exercises are also a great source of nurturing strong, caring groups that support each other in the time of need – just like a forest supports its individual trees.

 Many people have turned to mindfulness for calm and happiness in their lives, but a large number have tried and given up too soon.
-While it is true that mindfulness is an individual practice, it is easier to learn, practice, and grow when you take the journey with a supportive, like-minded group of people.
+While it is true that mindfulness is an individual practice, it is easier to learn, practice, and grow when you take the journey with nature and a supportive, like-minded group.

 It’s because mindfulness not only allows us to create a deeper understanding of the Self, it is also about expanding the concept of Self to include others.
-Group mindfulness allows you to see your struggles with the mind, reflected in your peers.
+Group mindfulness allows us to observe our mind’s struggles reflected in our peers.
 You learn from those who are more advanced, and you support those who are just starting.

 All the activities mentioned integrate elements of nature, which makes it easy for beginners to access the concept of mindfulness.
-The groups will not only achieve the benefits of mindfulness, but also the many health benefits of being outdoors.
+The groups not only achieve the benefits of mindfulness, but also the multiple health benefits of being outdoors.

 What is the difference between regular bird-watching and mindful birding?
 While our eyes make up the primary sense for the former, the most important sense for mindful birding is our ears.
 Rather than counting the number of different birds we can see, our focus is on learning how to create calm with the help of the birds.

 We recommend keeping all cameras and phones away.
 Once you find a space that has sufficient bird activity, ask the group members to find a spot for themselves and sit in silence.